 Prior to the Water Sector Reform, the country had been experiencing changes in the regulatory environment for other utilities such as electricity and telecommunications, which had resulted in the establishment of the Office of Utilities Regulation (OUR).
 This resulted in the regulator taking on the responsibility of water supply and sewerage services as well.
 This forced the existing service providers to come under the regulatory authority of OUR.
-As a result, there was a need to reform the NWC in an effort to improve its operation and general delivery of water supply and sewerage services in the country.
-The Water Sector Reform Process was initiated by the Government of Jamaica in 1998.
+As a result, there was a need to reform the NWC in an effort to improve its operation and general delivery of water supply and sewerage services was initiated by the Government of Jamaica in 1998.
 Prior to that there was an increased recognition of the issues and problems in the water sector, which posed a serious threat to the health of the nation and required a significant level of finance to effectively resolve.